department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Content considerations

 Link text should always communicate purpose and target, in that order, so users know before clicking where they will be navigated to.
-Please see the Content style guide Links entry for more guidance.
+See the Content style guide Links entry for more guidance.